How COVID-19 can impact pregnancy

 If you have a pre-scheduled appointment, call your doctor’s office and see if it is possible to do a telemedicine visit.
 If you are asked to come into the doctor’s office, practice social distancing (do not give your doctor or nurse a hug or shake their hand), and wash your hands frequently.
 Your doctor’s office should follow cleaning protocols commonly used in clinical spaces in between patient visits.

 Similar principles apply for your ultrasound.
 Confirm with your doctor if it is necessary that you get an ultrasound or if it can be delayed.
 Contact your doctor’s office immediately if you have any signs of labor, bleeding or if your baby is not moving.

 What extra precautions are UChicago Medicine taking to safeguard pregnant and delivering patients when there are current patients that have the virus?

 Patients who have tested positive for COVID-19 are kept in special isolation rooms.
 Patients who have COVID-19 who are delivering will be on the Labor and Delivery unit but in a separate area from other patients.

 We have developed protocols in coordination with the infectious diseases team and other specialists, including from other prestigious healthcare institutions from Boston, New York and Texas, to provide the safest and most evidence-driven care for all our patients during the pandemic.

-We are allowing one support person to accompany you during vaginal delivery, but not during a cesarean section.
+We are allowing two support people to accompany you during vaginal delivery and one support person during a cesarean section.